Copenhagen Aug 2014

 Lagkagehuset is a bakery chain with high quality cakes, bread, Danishes, cupcakes, and everything in between.
 Despite having multiple locations around the city, my personal favorite is the store on the corner across from Christianshavn Metro due...

-Situated in the old Copenhagen customs house, Studio has been awarded a Michelin star and focuses on a fusion of Nordic and international flavors prepared in an open kitchen with a fine-dining focus.
-With an all-star staff, the focus is on...
+Situated in the old Copenhagen customs house overlooking the water, Studio has been awarded a Michelin star and focuses on a fusion of Nordic and international flavors prepared in an open kitchen with a fine-dining focus.
+With an all-star staff,...

 - 1 Travel News Airbnb Wants to Pay for You to Live in This Italian Village for a Whole Summer